|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe for Slovak Easter bread or paska (PAH-skah) is made into round loaves decorated with religious symbols made of dough.

-- Grease three (7x3-inch) round bread pans and set aside.
+Grease 3 (7 x 3-inch) round bread pans and set aside.

-- In a small saucepan, heat milk, 1/2 cup sugar, salt, and butter over low heat until butter melts and sugar dissolves.
+In a small saucepan, heat 2 cups milk, 1/2 cup sugar, salt, and butter over low heat until butter melts and sugar dissolves.
 Cool to lukewarm (no hotter than 110 F) and set aside.

 To Make Paska Peeps

 An alternate way of using this dough is to form it into little bird-shaped rolls known as Peeps.
 Follow the recipe above up to the first rising.